kuzdogan/blogletter/Journal.md

 However, the [Blogger API](https://developers.google.com/gdata/docs/2.0/basics) which makes use of the [Google Data API](https://developers.google.com/gdata/docs/2.0/basics) has nice set of parameters that can be passed as queries.
 Such as `max-results`.
 It takes a maximum value of 500.
 [Here](https://too-clever-by-half.blogspot.com/2011/12/blog-feed-500-post-limit-for-more-than.html) is explained how to handle the situation wiht more than 500 items.
 Plus it supports returning json so no need for XML shit.

+### Problem: How to make the frontend?
+Should I use server side rendering for SEO?
+Should I just do plain HTML/JS/CSS?
+Maybe React + Next.js?

+Just do whatever works for you.
+For me react would be the easiest I guess.